CountESS-Project/CountESS/docs/getting-started/index.md

 ### 4. Calculating Scores

 Now we have pivoted the data, for each sequence we have counts at two different time points.
-We want calculate scores from the counts. one by the other:
+We want to calculate scores from the counts by dividing one by the other:

 [![Example 1 Image 4](img/example_1_4.png)](img/example_1_4.png)

 The [Python Code](../included-plugins/#python) tool lets us write small expressions in Python and apply them to each row of the table.
-In this case we're calculating score as the fraction of sequences which have survived from time 1 to time 2.
+In this case we're calculating a simplified score as the fraction of sequences which have survived from time 1 to time 2.

 ### 5. Saving Results